-The FBI virus is the name that is commonly used to refer to any member of an entire family of ransomware.
-Ransomware is a form of malware that is designed to lock down any system that it infects and ask the user to pay a completely unnecessary and exorbitant fee (which is usually in the hundreds of dollars) via services like Ukash and MoneyPak to have the system unlocked.
-Ransomware made its debut back in 2011 when it started infecting computers, and hackers have now managed to create ransomware that can even infect Android devices.
+The FBI virus is the name commonly used to refer to any member of an entire family of ransomware.
+Ransomware is a form of malware designed to lock down any system it infects and ask the user to pay an entirely unnecessary and exorbitant fee (usually in the hundreds of dollars) through services like Ukash and MoneyPak to unlock the system.
+Ransomware made its debut in 2011 when it began infecting computers, and hackers have now managed to create ransomware that can even infect Android devices.

-The reason why everything from the Trojan Koler ransomware that typically infects Android devices to the Reveton ransomware that infected computers back in 2011 is referred to as ‘the FBI virus’ is because when the ransomware locks a system down, it displays a notification which states that the system has been locked down by a law enforcement agency such as the police or FBI for violation of the law.
+The reason everything from the Trojan Koler ransomware, which typically infects Android devices, to the Reveton ransomware, which infected computers back in 2011, is referred to as ‘the FBI virus’ is because when the ransomware locks a system down, it displays a notification stating that the system has been locked down by a law enforcement agency, such as the police or FBI, for violation of the law.
 The FBI virus infects Android devices when a malicious app equipped with the virus is downloaded.
 Since the FBI virus renders quite a percentage of the Android OS unusable, it can be extremely troublesome.
-The following are the most effective ways which can be used to remove the FBI virus from an Android device:
+The following are the most effective ways that can be used to remove the FBI virus from an Android device:

 If the FBI virus has infected the device in question through a malicious website, the go-to method for removing it will certainly be to eradicate every trace of it from the Browser.

 2. Navigate to the device’s Application Manager.

 3. Locate the default browser application for the device and tap on it.

 5. Tap on ‘Clear Data’ and confirm the action.